-The EED proposes a new perspective for the energy efficiency of distribution networks and sets a structure for the deployment of energy efficient solutions at both grid and customer level.
+The EED proposes a new perspective for the energy efficiency of distribution networks and sets a structure for the deployment of energy-efficient solutions at both grid and customer levels.

 AFIR sets mandatory targets for the deployment of infrastructure for an electric vehicle (EV) fleet which will be primarily connected to distribution networks.

-The above texts provide a central role for DSOs which will be tasked with managing a local energy system which relies on energy efficient grids and services, integrates renewables and flexibility services and balances intermittent generation with increasing electrification of sectors (e.g. transport and buildings).
+The above texts provide a central role for DSOs which will be tasked with managing a local energy system which relies on energy-efficient grids and services, integrates renewables and flexible services and balances intermittent generation with increasing electrification of sectors (e.g. transport and buildings).